neo-project/docs/docs/en-us/sc/devenv/getting-started-csharp-mac.md

    ![](../../../zh-cn/sc/assets/mac8.jpg)

-2. Copy the new-created project file test.dll generated in previous steps into the directory where neon.dll locates in.
+2. Copy the new project file test.dll generated in previous steps into the directory where neon.dll locates in.

-3. Run Terminal, and use `cd` to go to the directory where neon.dll locates.
+3. Run Terminal, and use `cd` to go to the directory where neon.dll locates in.
 Enter `dotnet neon.dll test.dll `  to compile the .dll file into .avm.

    The output should look like this

    ![](../../../zh-cn/sc/assets/mac0.jpg)

-You should now find the `.avm` file in the test output folder
+You should now find the `.avm` file in the test output folder.